FgBierwart/KOSTA-Toolbox/README.md

 # Construction of The Lyapunov function.
 The construction of the Lyapunov function is based on functions : main.m and Eigenfunction.m.
-- In the function main.m: the vector field is initialized as well as the domain of interest.<br />
+- In the function main.m: the vector field is initialized as well as the domain of interest.\
   Example:
 ```ruby
 F = [x(2) -2*x(1)+(1/3)*x(1)^3-x(2)];